XorTroll/Goldleaf/README.md

 4. Enter your Sudo password when promted and press enter

 5. Done.
 Now you can use Goldleaf and Quark to directly access your PC!

-**Note:** To use it correctly, make sure you open Goldleaf and connect the Switch with your PC before you launch Quark.
-Nevertheless, Quark will warn when USB connection is gone or no USB connection is found.

 ## Forwarding